Tralee and Dingle Light Railway: Operations

 In 1910, at the peak of the line's usage, there were two return passenger trains, morning and evening, which on market days, Tuesday and Saturday, made a third midday trip.
 The trains passed one another at Castlegregory Junction, apart from the morning trips which passed at Annascaul.
 The journey time was two hours and 30 minutes.

 The Castlegregory branch train met every train at the junction for the six-mile branch.
 On Saturday afternoons it ran an extra trip through to Tralee and back.

 On Sundays, only the morning trip from Tralee and the afternoon return from Dingle operated, plus two connecting round trips from Castlegregory.

 By 1922, there were just the morning and afternoon return trips on the main line, which passed at Castlegregory Junction, and two round trips on the branch to connect.
 Journey times were still the same.
 Sunday services had ceased.

 By 1938, there were still two round trips daily on the main line, still taking the same time, but the times were altered so that in the morning a Tralee-based train ran out to Dingle and back, while in the afternoon a Tralee-based train did the round trip.
 The Castlegregory branch train ran through to Tralee and back in the morning, as there were no convenient main line trains to connect with, but in the afternoon made a shuttle to the junction as before.

 Despite the rundown in the line's usage over time, all the timetables required three locomotives to operate the passenger services each day.
 In addition there were freight services, normally a round trip each day with general freight, plus extra services on market days to move cattle between Tralee and Dingle, which were the last trains to use the line.
 The cattle trains to the end were of sufficient size to require two locomotives.
+Some locomotives (3, 4, 5 and 6) were transferred to the Cavan and Leitrim Railway when no longer required on the T&D or after its closure.